wolfswolke/aniworld_scraper/readme.md

 * INFO: GUtils is a self writen library.
 I used it here as a Logging handler.
 If you don't trust me remove all logger.X and replace them with print.
 * If you now start the start_app.py a small Chrome window will open everytime it finds an Episode.
 This is for the Google Captcha!
-* If the Captcha operas please solve it.
+* If the Captcha appears please solve it.
 If you close the window you have to restart the application.

 ## Overrides
 * season_override: Specify which season to Download.
 0 is the Default and will download all Seasons.